ntemple/bracketpress/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Fixed regression where post title would be empty if allow front-end editing is off
+* Merging of Ajax fix

 = 1.0.5 =
 * Added CSS for scoring: use selectors #bracket .match .won { }  and #bracket .match .lost { } to change display
 * Added CSS for final match: use selector .match .final_pick { } to change